Some links in this article are affiliate links, which means I earn from qualifying purchases.

 Together, those qualities help keep your feet firmly grounded in place across a wide range of surfaces.
 The sturdy rubber outsole also absorbs shocks and impacts to ensure your feet are comfortable and secure.

-The insoles, on the other hand, offer more variations for you to think about.
-For example, some Vans have relatively stripped-down insoles with basic sock liners whereas other models house supportive, shock-absorbing EVA foam footbeds or UltraCush HD cushioning (this is thinner than EVA foam and molds better to the contour of your foot) as a more luxurious padding option.
+On the other hand, the insoles offer more variations for you to think about.
+For example, some Vans have relatively stripped-down insoles with basic sock liners.
+In contrast, other models house supportive, shock-absorbing EVA foam footbeds or UltraCush HD cushioning (this is thinner than EVA foam and molds better to the contour of your foot) as a more luxurious padding option.

-Finally, you should also consider buying a Vans model with a removable footbed so you can clean them easily.
+Finally, you should also consider buying a Vans model with a removable footbed to clean them easily.
 This will help keep your shoes smelling fresh and non-sweaty.

 What Lifts Should You Avoid When Wearing Vans?

 We’ve already established that Vans are good for lifting, but they do come with a few restrictions.
 For one.
 The tip of a Van shoe is quite firm, which can limit the movement of your feet in any lift that requires the bending of feet or toes.

 The following are some lifts that you should avoid doing if you opt for lifting in Vans.

 - Lunges – the #1 workout to avoid when wearing vans is lunges.
 A lunge mainly involves bending your foot at the toe, which will be very difficult to execute with the way Vans are designed.
 Additionally, attempting to bend for a lunge will ruin the shoe itself and shorten its lifespan.

 - Any type of calf exercise – calf raises (such as downward dog, jump rope, standing wall calf stretch, seated calf raise, etc.) often involve toes bending to activate the calf muscles.
 So, you should also avoid performing any of them while wearing Vans.